developer-zebra/developer-zebra-site/src/mdna/index.md

    button_text: How to Use
  - image-location: left
    title: New Touch Mode Panel Quickly Adapts to Change
-   subtitle: Zebra's new quick-access panel changes touch modes on the fly
+   subtitle: Coming soon in MX 10.3
-   description: Long-pressing the power key on supported Zebra devices now provides quick access to Touch Mode settings, allowing users to quickly switch modes to adapt to changes in their computing environment.
+   description: Long-pressing the power key on supported Zebra devices will soon provide quick access to Touch Mode settings, a new settings panel that allows users to switch touch modes and quickly adapt to changes in the computing environment.
    url: /mx/touchmgr
    video: kRHkg0JGj_Q
    video_type: youtube
    button_text: About TouchMgr
  - image-location: right
    title: Select Which Apps to Update Without Blocking All
-   subtitle: App Manager in MX 10.3 puts admins in control of device-app updates
+   subtitle: Coming soon in MX 10.3
    description: The ability for apps to self-update has helped bring mobile computing devices to the forefront of the productive enterprise.
-New features coming in Zebra's App Manager utility let administrators decide which apps on a device can update and which should stay the same until explicitly allowed to update.
+New features coming in Zebra's App Manager utility, part of MX, let administrators decide which apps on a device can update and which should stay the same until explicitly allowed to update.
    url: /mx/appmgr/
    video: t7J8e2rVcMM
    video_type: youtube